 The holidays can be a happy time of year for many people, as they gather with family and friends, exchange gifts and celebrate traditions.
-But the changes in family routines and extra demands on time can also cause some stress, especially for children.
+But the changes in family routines and extra demands on time can also cause some added stress, especially for children and parents.

 The American Academy of Pediatrics offers some tips to help your family enjoy the best of the holiday season: